 Skip to main content

 The new 2023 Honda Civic continues the lineage of dependable Honda compact cars.
 However, does the new Civic has what it takes to go the distance?
-Does the post-facelift 2023 model have the potential to last as long as its predecessors?
-Check out what you can expect out of your Honda model
+We answer the question of how long do Honda Civics last for you.

 A Honda Civic has the potential to last 200,000 to 300,000 miles or more with proper care and maintenance.
 According to an iSeeCars lifespan study, the Honda model earned the No. 7 spot of the most popular sedans and hatchbacks for its longevity.